 There’s a lot of information floating around when it comes to caffeine levels in green tea compared to other drinks (like coffee).
 To start, it’s important to understand how caffeine affects the body.
 A naturally occurring compound found in somewhere around 60 varieties of plants (including coffee and tea), caffeine is a central nervous system stimulant that many people have come to rely on for energy: “[Caffeine] has been known to aid with attention and reactive time, as well as provide more energy, strength, and endurance for physical activities,” says Monica Auslander Moreno, a registered dietitian and nutrition consultant for RSP Nutrition.
 It’s also a gastric stimulant—which is why you may find yourself running to the bathroom after your morning cup of coffee—and a vasoconstrictor, which means it narrows the blood vessels and raises blood pressure.

 “In susceptible individuals, [caffeine] may contribute to anxiety,” Moreno says, adding that the effects of caffeine may be beneficial and enjoyable for some people, and hard to tolerate for others.
-Maybe you’re someone who can’t fathom leaving your house in the morning before drinking coffee, or perhaps you’re someone who feels anxious after just a small amount of coffee.
+Maybe you’re someone who can’t fathom leaving your house in the morning before drinking coffee (hello, us), or perhaps you’re someone who feels anxious after just a small amount of coffee.
 Either way, the point is—caffeine affects everyone differently.
-Some people can metabolize caffeine very quickly, which makes them more tolerant to it, whereas others are very sensitive.
-So is green tea a healthier source of caffeine than coffee?
-We investigate, below.
+Some people might metabolize caffeine very quickly, which makes them more tolerant of it, whereas others may be very sensitive.

 How Much Caffeine Is In Green Tea?